npgsql/doc/conceptual/Npgsql/replication.md

 ## Physical replication

 Finally, PostgreSQL also supports physical replication, which streams raw block data rather than logical events on changes.
 While useful for synchronizing PostgreSQL replicas and supported by Npgsql, this mode is unlikely to be useful for a typical .NET program client.

+## Additional resources

+* See [here](https://event-driven.io/en/push_based_outbox_pattern_with_postgres_logical_replication/) for a great post on implementing the outbox pattern via PostgreSQL logical replication.
+The outbox pattern guarantees delivery of an event from the database to e.g. a queue.